uprighted-learners/unit-7-react-router-nav/README.md

 # Review

-In this lab, you practiced utilizing a React library and understanding documentation.
+In this exercise, you practiced utilizing a React library and understanding documentation.

 The software should: